- Vita: download vita

 Culture; Markets and Politics; Organization Theory; Social Movements; Globalization/Localization; Food; Consumers and Consumption; Law & Society; Qualitative Methodologies

 My research and teaching centers on how varied relationships among markets, social movements, and state systems shape the cultural and moral politics of food.

-I have also recently published an article examining cosmopolitanism and cultural diversity among supermarket products in the UK and France and an article offering an organizational theory perspective on restaurants and dining in the 21st century, and have begun a large-scale research project theorizing the role of 'proximity risk' in understanding social, cultural, and organizational responses to the current 'epidemic' of peanut allergy.
+Other recent published work includes an article examining cosmopolitanism and cultural diversity among supermarket products in the UK and France and an article offering an organizational theory perspective on restaurants and dining in the 21st century.
+I have begun a large-scale research project theorizing the role of 'proximity risk' in understanding social, cultural, and organizational responses to the current 'epidemic' of peanut allergy.